Learn how you can calculate the cost of a trip to New Zealand including flights, accommodation, car rental, and food.

 Note that you can visit the website of any car rental company in New Zealand and enter travel dates to find out what the cost of booking a car for your trip would be.

-To rent a compact automatic car (for example a Toyota Corolla with 4 or 5 doors) without excess reduction, it would cost the following:
+To rent a compact automatic car (for example, a Toyota Corolla with 4 or 5 doors) without excess reduction, surcharges or optional items, it would cost the following:

 To estimate the amount of money you would have to pay for fuel during your trip, you must know how large the fuel tank is of the car you are going to hire.

-The tank of a Toyota Corolla can hold approximately 50 litres of fuel.
-Such a car would give you about 9 to 11 km per litre in the city and 13 to 15 km per litre on the highway.
+The tank of a Toyota Corolla can hold approximately 50 liters of fuel.
+Such a car would give you about 9 to 11 km per liter in the city and 13 to 15 km per liter on the highway.

 Let’s round the total cost of renting a car in New Zealand (without insurance) for 13 days up to $3000 (car plus fuel).